GENERAL INFORMATION FOR INVESTORS

 IRS Right of Redemption

 When an IRS lien is secured against the property, the IRS has a 120 day right to redeem the property from sale.
 The trustee or auctioneer will announce at sale if an IRS right of redemption exists.
-After sale, the IRS has 120 days from the date of sale to redeem the property, or, in other words, purchase the property for the price that the successful purchaser purchased it for.
-The IRS may waive their right of redemption.
-As the successful purchaser, you can apply for the waiver, but you should realize that waivers are rare.
-If you settle in a timely manner and the IRS redeems the property thereafter, you will receive a refund of the purchase price plus the IRS’ rate of interest.
-Any improvements that you expend will be your loss.
+After sale, the IRS has 120 days from the date of sale to redeem the property.

 Risk of Loss

-The successful purchaser may choose our firm to conduct your settlement or choose a different title company to do so.
 It will be the purchaser’s responsibility to have their settlement company contact us and coordinate the settlement.
-The Trustees do not attend settlement, but approve in writing all HUD-1s and deeds prior to the actual settlement occurring.
+The Trustees do not attend settlement, but approve in writing all seller documents and deeds prior to the actual settlement occurring.
 The trustees should not incur any costs of settlement or costs of transferring the title to the property.
-These terms will be disclosed at the time of sale and become a part of the successful bidder’s contract thereafter.